-Here are some of my projects either in progress or very recently published.
+Here are some of my projects either in progress, coming out soon, or very recently published.

 The growing influence of a diverse U.S. Latina/o population is changing both the quantity and quality of their representations on TV.
 However, the limited inclusion of Latina/o writers, producers, and actors on television has meant that their identities and language continue to be caricatured, misrepresented, or omitted entirely.
 To examine these trends, we analyze the content of 10 TV shows that feature Latina/o characters in recurring roles*, integrating theory and methods from linguistics, anthropology, and media studies.
 With linguistic discrimination continuing to fester across the U.S., this project is motivated by a commitment to fostering ethnolinguistic pride among Latina/os and stemming the intergenerational loss of Spanish.